Friday 19 April 2024

 - a 9x12 page of watercolour play

-- based on Whitney Freya classes, I'm working on my 2nd BODY painting
+- inspired by Whitney Freya classes, I'm working on another word painting

-- a 16x20 acrylic painting - this has moved forward a bit
+- a 16x20 acrylic painting - I'm almost ready to move forward on this.

 - In Inner Circle, we were challenged to pick a (daily) practice that would stretch ourselves on various levels.
 After Amber led us through a guided meditation, what popped into my mind for a practice was seated forward bends!
 Not sure why or where that came from, but I'm going with it.
 Despite doing yoga for years, and graduating last year from my yoga teacher training, seated forward bends have not been a pose that I could do, so this will be a stretch (pun intended).